 What is a Sales Pipeline?

 The pipeline also shows the sales rep’s account forecast and how close the agent is to meeting quota and the team as a whole.
-Representatives and managers can use this information to forecast the number and dollar amount of deals that will close in a given period.
+In a Sales CRM both sales reps and managers can use this information to forecast the number and dollar amount of deals that will close in a given period.

 12 Tips for Creating a Sales Process